About IDF Walk for PI

 Primary immunodeficiency diseases (PI) are a group of more than 350 rare, chronic disorders in which part of the body’s immune system is missing or functions improperly.
 People with PI face an increased vulnerability to infections, endure recurrent health problems and often develop serious illnesses throughout their entire lives.
 These individuals can also find it difficult to receive proper diagnosis, treatment and specialized healthcare.
 They deserve much better.
 They deserve cures.

-Founded in 1980, the Immune Deficiency Foundation (IDF) is the national non-profit patient organization dedicated to improving the diagnosis, treatment and quality of life of persons with primary immunodeficiency diseases (PI).
+Founded in 1980, the Immune Deficiency Foundation (IDF) is the national nonprofit organization dedicated to improving the diagnosis, treatment and quality of life of people with PI.
 The dollars raised by IDF Walk for PI ensure that IDF can continue to:

 - Provide educational resources and programs at no cost to individuals and families.

 - Power critical patient-focused research that will ultimately lead to cures of all types of PI.

 - Lead the way in grassroots advocacy and fight to improve diagnosis and access to treatment.